iLuiszin/movie-project-DNC/README.md

 The project is hosted on GitHub: [Movie Project GitHub Repository](https://github.com/iLuiszin/movie-project-DNC)

+You can also access the live version of the project at: [https://movie-project-dnc.vercel.app](https://movie-project-dnc.vercel.app)

 ## 🔨 Project Features

 - **Movies Catalog**: Users can browse a catalog of movies and view details.